dbabaioff/ng2-webpack-seed/README.md

 # ng2-webpack-seed
-Angular 2 Demo App using TypeScript and Webpack
+Seed project for Angular 2 using TypeScript and Webpack